Atomera Incorporated (ATOM)'s Financial Results Comparing With Axcelis Technologies Inc. (NASDAQ:ACLS) | New Business Observer

 Profitability

-Table 2 has Atomera Incorporated and Axcelis Technologies Inc.’s return on equity, return on assets and net margins.
+Table 2 shows Atomera Incorporated and Axcelis Technologies Inc.’s return on assets, return on equity and net margins.

 |Net Margins